rashatwi/combat/README.md

 properties, such as binding energies, partial atomic charges, polarizabilities, dipole moments, as well as MD-derived properties, such as radial distribution functions, coordination numbers, diffusion coefficients, and more.
-More details about each property can be found in the ReadME file associated with each dataset.
+More details about each property can be found below.

 ## Contents [↑](#contents)
 ### data.csv [↑](#data.csv)